 As human beings, we are all of equal value.
 However, in business, we each have a value; based on what we bring to the marketplace.
 This is why some hard working people earn minimum wage and others work the same number of hours and earn 7 figures every year.

 Here’s what we know about people who are commercially successful.
 We know that they associate with other, commercially successful people.
 This is because they understand the massive power of association.
-As someone once told me when I was starting out in marketing, almost 24 years ago;
+As my friend Michael told me, when I was starting out in marketing, 25 years ago:

 4. Learning